pscicluna/precision/README.md

 # README #

 PRECISION is designed for use in reducing astronomical infrared observations.
 It is a work in progress, just like this README file.
-The objective is to make it as close to a fully-automated pipeline as possible for as many instruments as possible.
+The objective is to make it as close to a fully-automated pipeline as possible for SPHERE, NACO, VISIR and if possible other instruments too.
 This README file is currently a placeholder until I have a more complete set of things to document.

 ### What is this repository for? ###